kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ## Alternatives [optional]

-Default the ensure secrets rule to true and don't introduce a new pod spec flag.
+- Make the option a `kubelet` configuration switch (This is the SIG-Node suggested option).
-Instead of a pod spec flag make the option a kublet configuration switch or set the flag at some other scope.
+- Set the flag at some other scope e.g. pod spec (doing it at the pod spec was rejected by SIG-Node).

 ## Infrastructure Needed [optional]